ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 ### Gravity Sensor

 Gravity sensors measure the gravity strength at the position of the block.
+They have a display which shows the currently measured gravity as a bar indicator, which is full when the gravity is higher than or equal to the trigger gravity and empty when the gravity is $0$.

 Its settings are shown in figure \ref{fig:SensorGravity} and are as follows: